Post job

 Graduate assistant job in Lubbock, TX

 A graduate student in an institution within the Texas Tech University System employed in support of a department or unit responsible for work assigned by the supervisor within the unit or department which utilizes knowledge beyond undergraduate academic studies.
-Requisition ID 43052BR Travel Required None Pay Grade Maximum 25 Major/Essential Functions * Completion of dissections and care of cadaver materials in preparation for tours and courses. * Organization and cleaning of the IAS labs and lab spaces. * IAS tours and activities. * Lab assistance and teaching for undergraduate cadaver-based courses (spring semester). * Lab assistance and teaching for post-professional (CEU) course(s) (spring and summer). * Coverage of "open-lab' hours (student question/answer time). * Administration of written and practical examinations. * Serve in other capacities consistent with a graduate assistant (individual and group question/answer sessions). * Midland/Odessa students only - lab assistance and teaching for graduate cadaver-based course (PA Program).
+Requisition ID 43381BR Optional Attachments Transcript Travel Required None Pay Grade Maximum 15 Major/Essential Functions * Assist with recruitment of study participants. * Assist with data collection, including interviews and survey completion. * Schedule meetings for study participants. * Assist with data cleaning and analysis.
 Grant Funded?
-No Pay Grade Minimum 9.98 Pay Basis Hourly Work Location Lubbock Preferred Qualifications * Human dissection anatomy course within 3 years and maintained a 3.5 cumulative GPA * Previous anatomical teaching experience Department Institute Anatomical Sci Admin Lbk Job Type Part Time Pay Statement Compensation is commensurate upon the qualifications of the individual selected and budgetary guidelines of the hiring department, as well as the institutional pay plan.
-For additional information, please reference the institutional pay plan website at ******************************** Shift Other EEO Statement All qualified applicants will be considered for employment without regard to sex, race, color, national origin, religion, age, disability, protected veteran status, or genetic information.
+Yes Pay Grade Minimum 10 Pay Basis Hourly Work Location Lubbock Preferred Qualifications * Enrolled in the Doctor of Physical Therapy (DPT) program. * Cumulative GPA in the DPT program of at least 3.75. * Previous research experience.
+Department SHP Research and Innovation Lbk Job Type Part Time Pay Statement Compensation is commensurate upon the qualifications of the individual selected and budgetary guidelines of the hiring department, as well as the institutional pay plan.
+For additional information, please reference the institutional pay plan website at ******************************** Shift Day EEO Statement All qualified applicants will be considered for employment without regard to sex, race, color, national origin, religion, age, disability, protected veteran status, or genetic information.
 Required Qualifications Enrolled in the graduate program of an institution within the Texas Tech University System.
 Does this position work in a research laboratory?
+Yes Are select agents used in this laboratory?
 No Jeanne Clery Act The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal statute requiring colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information.
 By October 1 of each year, institutions must publish and distribute their Annual Campus Security Policy & Crime Statistics Report (ASR) to current and prospective students and employees.
 To view this report, visit the TTUHSC Clery Act website at **************************************************** Introduction Nationally recognized as a Great College to Work For, TTUHSC provides much more than just a job!
 Enjoy excellent benefits, including paid leave, retirement plans, wellness programs, health insurance and so much more.
 Ready to start building a rewarding career in a positive environment where you can develop and thrive?
 Join us as we change the future of health care.
 About TTUHSC Texas Tech University Health Sciences Center is enriching the lives of others by educating students, providing excellent patient care, and advancing knowledge through innovative research.
 TTUHSC graduates more health care professionals than any other health care institution in the state, conferring 24.2% of all degrees and certificates awarded from health-related institutions in Texas.
 By providing comprehensive clinical services to more than 10 million individuals across 121 counties, TTUHSC is dedicated to advancing the health of people throughout Texas and beyond.
 This is where world-class education meets compassionate patient care - and we believe that our people are the reason for our institution's lasting success and bright future.
 Being part of the TTUHSC team means being part of an innovative and supportive community that empowers each individual to do their best work.
 Through our values-based culture, TTUHSC is committed to cultivating an exceptional workplace community with a positive culture that puts people first.

 • Teach